smartdevicelink/sdl_hmi_integration_guidelines/docs/SDL/OnReceivedPolicyUpdate/index.md

 ## OnReceivedPolicyUpdate

+Type
-Type: Notification
+: Notification

+Sender
-Sender: HMI
+: HMI

+Purpose
-Purpose: Trigger SDL to merge the Updated Policy Table to the Local Policy Table
+: Trigger SDL to merge the Updated Policy Table to the Local Policy Table

 ### Notification